 Loading

-• The <blockquote> indicates that a block of text is a quotation from another source.
+The <blockquote> tag is used when you are quoting a large section of text from another source.

 Example: